nathantalewis/whisper-writer/README.md

 - **Various Recording Modes**: Choose from continuous, voice activity detection, press-to-toggle, or hold-to-record modes.
 - **Post-Processing**: Apply customizable post-processing scripts to refine transcription output.
 - **Multiple Output Methods**: Write to active window or implement new output handlers.
-- **Streaming Support**: VOSK backend supports real-time transcription for immediate feedback.
+- **Streaming Support**: Faster Whisper and VOSK backends support real-time transcription for immediate feedback.

 ### How It Works